alikhan111/fun-profile-perl/README.md

 ## How It Works
 - The user fills out a form (`index.html`).
 - The Perl script (`fun-profile.pl`) processes the input and generates a response page.
+- Make sure the Perl script is placed within the cgi-bin folder.
 - Proper validation ensures correct inputs.

 ## Requirements